Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-OpenVideoCapture.md

 'captureEngineType' This optional parameter allows selection of the video
 capture engine to use for this video source.
 Allowable values are currently 1
 and 3.
 A value of 1 selects Firewire video capture via the free software library
 libdc1394-V2.
-That engine only supports high performance machine vision cameras
+That engine only supports high performance IIDC machine vision
-that are compliant with the IIDC-1.x standard and are connected via a Firewire
+cameras that are compliant with the IIDC-1.x standard and are connected via a
-(IEEE-1394) bus system.
-Use of the engine with such cams allows for much higher
+Firewire (IEEE-1394) bus system or via USB-3 [USBVision](USBVision) standard.
+Use of the
-flexibility and performance than use of video capture via [[GStreamer](GStreamer)][(GStreamer)]((GStreamer)), however one
+engine with such cams allows for much higher flexibility and performance than
-restriction is that sound recording isn't yet supported with firewire capture.
+use of video capture via [[GStreamer](GStreamer)][(GStreamer)]((GStreamer)), however one restriction is that sound
-The firewire capture engine is supported on Linux and [MacOS](MacOS)/X, but not on
+recording isn't yet supported with this capture engine.
+This IIDC capture engine
-MS-Windows.
+is supported on Linux and to a lesser degree on [MacOSX](MacOSX), but not on MS-Windows.

 A value of 3 selects the [[GStreamer](GStreamer)][(GStreamer)]((GStreamer)) video capture engine.
 This engine is
 supported on all operating systems and allows for video and sound recording of